Social Media Ins and Outs for Yoga Teachers

 I have learned this lesson a few times now that staying private until the time is right (which may be never for some folks) is a protective measure.
 Here is one small example.
 One time, I shared a yoga engagement that I would be teaching at, and it was one that I had been invited back to teach.
 After I posted, I was let go because my ethnic identity was not a good look for the organization that folded under some behind-the-scenes pressure.

-As my social media habits of consumption have changed, I’ve become less interested in sharing my yogic views the way that I was 2, 3, 4 years ago.
-My practice of yoga remains serious, but I am now more excited to express that practice in ways that are soothing and uplifting.
-I want to be on social media to relax.
+My practice of yoga remains serious and sacred, but I am interested to express that practice in ways that are inspiring, emotionally soothing and spiritually uplifting.
+I am on social media to relax, to learn, and to grow.
 I want my community to feel that way too.

 What are your social media ins and outs for 2025?